-- If this is your first time using Noodle Manager, you’ll need to put on your Oculus Quest and select Always Allow and Ok to give Noodle Manager permission to install Synth Riders custom songs to your headset.
+- If this is your first time using Noodle Manager, you must put on your Meta Quest and select Always Allow and Ok to permit Noodle Manager to install Synth Riders custom songs to your headset.
 Then, click on Send Songs to Quest a second time.

 If you don’t have a Windows computer or want another alternative for installing custom songs into the game, you can also use SideQuest VR.

 How to Install Synth Riders Custom Songs using SideQuest VR